 - 2.22.
 The Aluminium Report refers to the nonexclusive lists of factors in Section 232 and its implementing regulations that the US Secretary of Commerce must consider in evaluating the effect of imports on national security.
-117 The Aluminium Report further refers to a determination by the US Department of Commerce in 2001 that (a) national defence includes both defence of the United States directly and its ability to project military capabilities globally, and (b) the term "national security" can be interpreted more broadly to include the general security and welfare of certain industries, beyond those necessary to satisfy national defence requirements that are critical to the minimum operations of the economy and government.
-118 - 2.23.
-In the Aluminium Report, the US Secretary of Commerce determined that the present quantities and circumstance of aluminium imports were "weakening our internal economy" and "threaten to impair the national security as defined in Section 232".119 According to the Aluminium Report, the continued rise in levels of imports of foreign aluminium threatens to impair US national security by placing the US aluminium industry at substantial risk of losing the capacity to produce aluminium and aluminium products needed to support critical infrastructure and national defence.
-120 The Aluminium Report refers to excess production and capacity in China as a major factor contributing to the decline in US domestic aluminium production and loss of domestic production capacity.
-121 - 2.24.
+The Aluminium Report further refers to a determination by the US Department of Commerce in 2001 that (a) national defence includes both defence of the United States directly and its ability to project military capabilities globally, and (b) the term "national security" can be interpreted more broadly to include the general security and welfare of certain industries, beyond those necessary to satisfy national defence requirements that are critical to the minimum operations of the economy and government.
+122 - 2.23.
+In the Aluminium Report, the US Secretary of Commerce determined that the present quantities and circumstance of aluminium imports were "weakening our internal economy" and "threaten to impair the national security as defined in Section 232".
+According to the Aluminium Report, the continued rise in levels of imports of foreign aluminium threatens to impair US national security by placing the US aluminium industry at substantial risk of losing the capacity to produce aluminium and aluminium products needed to support critical infrastructure and national defence.
+The Aluminium Report refers to excess production and capacity in China as a major factor contributing to the decline in US domestic aluminium production and loss of domestic production capacity. - 2.24.
 In arriving at this general conclusion, the Aluminium Report relies on findings including: - a.
-Aluminium is essential to US national security because 122: (i) aluminium is required for US national defence123; and (ii) aluminium is required for US critical infrastructure.
-124 - b.
-Domestic production of aluminium is essential to national security.
-125 - c.
-Domestic aluminium production capacity is declining because 126: (i) the United States is a relatively high-cost producer127; and (ii) aluminium smelters are permanently shutting down.128 - d.
-Domestic production is well below demand.
-129 - e.
-US imports of aluminium are increasing in aggregate 130 and in particular, imports of (i) unwrought aluminium131; (ii) aluminium bars, rods and profiles132; (iii) aluminium
+Aluminium is essential to US national security because126: (i) aluminium is required for US national defence127; and (ii) aluminium is required for US critical infrastructure.128

-118 Aluminium Report, (Exhibit CHN-5 and USA-8), pp. 12-13 (referring to Department of Commerce, Bureau of Export Administration: The Effect of Imports of Iron Ore and Semi-Finished Steel on the National Security, October 2001).
+122 Aluminium Report, (Exhibit TUR-4 and USA-8), pp. 12-13 (referring to Department of Commerce, Bureau of Export Administration: The Effect of Imports of Iron Ore and Semi-Finished Steel on the National Security, October 2001).
 The Aluminium Report further clarifies that while it uses these interpretations of "national defense" and "national security", it refers to the more recent 16 critical infrastructure sectors identified in Presidential Policy Directive 21 instead of the 28 critical industry sectors used by the Bureau of Export Administration in the 2001 Report.
 (Ibid. p.
 13).